The Act of Hubris

 Some minor actions are involved or distracting enough that they aren’t automatic.
 They can require a roll to complete successfully, and conditions imposed by other characters might require a successful roll as a minor action to overcome.
 Alternately, a character attempting to accomplish something in their turn in addition to their instant action might suffer a Difficulty on their instant action due to the effort involved.

 Movement: A character’s specific physical position in a scene is fairly fluid by default and is normally determined by their instant action.
-On their turn, an unhindered character has a few moments’ time to jog or run, normally to get wherever their instant action requires them to be, and outside of their turn a character is considered to be wherever their instant action put them.
+On their turn, an unhindered character has a few seconds’ time to jog or run, normally to get wherever their instant action requires them to be, and outside of their turn a character is considered to be wherever their instant action put them.
 If a character has devoted their instant action to guarding or interfering with another character, they’re assumed to move with the target of their action, as needed.

 If a character’s ability to get somewhere on their turn is called into question, whether some obstacle is in the way or their desired destination is particularly far, the character’s player can make a reflexive roll with a Difficulty assigned by the storyteller.
 Failure might mean an obstacle blocks the character or the character is simply too slow to cover the distance immediately, and must take their instant action while still stuck in whatever circumstance they were trying to escape.